 - ⅛ cup pumpkin seeds, toasted

-- 1 Tablespoon barberries (optional)
+- 1 Tablespoon barberries or other dried fruit (optional)

 - Preheat oven to 350 degrees F (177 degrees C).
 If the kale isn't pre-chopped, chop kale and remove stems.